samsafadi/twocells/README.md

 # Twocells

-I wrote this basic tensor library for practice/fun after work.
+I wrote this toy tensor library for practice/fun after work.
 I use numpy as the base for my Tensor class and implemented autograd.
 As of right now I defined enough classes in order to train a simple MNIST fully-connected classifier.

 It has an SGD and Adam implementation as the optimizers and two loss functions.